-Back to Work — But First, Some Back-Patting!
+Back to Work We Go — But First, Some Back-Patting!

 Newspapers throughout the state competed, with the same awards given in several divisions.
 Keep that in mind as we go through the list, because we’re not going to bore you with the specifics of what comprises a division (long story short, they’re broken down according to circulation size).
 So, without further delay, on to the shameless back-patting promised by this article’s headline.

 Headlines, you say?
 Chelsea Now Editor Scott Stiffler was given (he’s far too modest to say “earned”) the third place award for Headline Writing.
 “Smart headlines through and through,” said the judge, of the five news and arts headlines submitted.
 “Subheadlines explained the pithy headline,” the judge also observed.
-Two examples of that: “Paradise Lost: Garden of Eden Cast Out of Chelsea by Changing Times” referenced Dusica Sue Malesevic’s article about the closing of a longtime market on W. 23rd St. For Winnie McCroy’s article chronicling tenants dealing with the lack of a crucial utility, Stiffler penned the headline, “Chilly Scenes of a Hot Plate Thanksgiving: Tenants Talk Turkey About Living in Buildings Without Cooking Gas.”
+Two examples of that: “Paradise Lost: Garden of Eden Cast Out of Chelsea by Changing Times” was the print version headline referencing Dusica Sue Malesevic’s article about the closing of a longtime market on W. 23rd St. (our website headlines sometimes differ).
+For Winnie McCroy’s article chronicling tenants dealing with the lack of a crucial utility, Stiffler penned the headline, “Chilly Scenes of a Hot Plate Thanksgiving: Tenants Talk Turkey About Living in Buildings Without Cooking Gas.”
 Our CNG sister publication, The Brooklyn Paper, earned the first place honor in this very same category.
 Editor-in-Chief Vince DiMiceli, Deputy Editor Anthony Rotunno, and Art Director Leah Mitch shared the honor, with the judge calling their work “punchy, descriptive, on-point.”
 Adding to the prestige: Headline Writing is a state-wide award, not broken down into divisions.

 Three Chelsea Now freelance contributors picked up their very first NYPA win.
 Photographer Christian Miles was awarded second place in the Picture Story category, for his Fleet Week images taken in Times Square and the area around the Intrepid Sea, Air & Space Museum.
 “Nice variety and great topic,” wrote the judge.